meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![motors_hub_structure_fins_1.jpg)](_figures/structure_fins_1.jpg)

-The bottom and top part and how these fit together using the motor drivers as building blocks, is captured by the following photo.
+The bottom and top part, and how these fit together using the motor drivers as building blocks, is captured by the following photo.

 ![motors_hub_structure_fins_2.jpg](_figures/structure_fins_2.jpg)